nparashar150/android_build_soong/README.md

 # Read This
+You can see my buildscript repository for scripts which can help you a lot.

 This is the patch to fix the `out of memory heap error`.
 It occurs mainly during the compilation of Metalava.